 Remaining segments | 45% |

-HVP carries a major push toward enhancing the flavor and taste profiles of these products, imparting a rich umami taste, as well as their overall texture, that makes HVP one of the important ingredients for food manufacture.
+HVP carries a major push toward enhancing the flavor and taste profiles of these products, imparting a rich umami taste, as well as their overall texture, which makes HVP one of the important ingredients for food manufacture.
 Demand for quick foods and processed snack items is increasing in most parts of the region, especially with large urban centers growing in population, and thus the position of HVP in the food industry is destined to become stronger.

 2025 Market share of Latin Hydrolysed Vegetable Protein manufacturers